danielwanja/Flex_Ruby_Rails_and_the_Cloud/README.md

-This are the slides and a couple of projects I presented at AdobeMax.
+These are the slides and a couple of projects I presented at AdobeMax.

 <div class="image js-image">
   <span class="border-wrap">